With Tropical Storm Henri approaching there are certain things that everyone can do to be as prepared as possible should a storm hit the region.

 During an outage:

-- If all your power suddenly shuts off, the main breaker in your electrical breaker box may have tripped.
+- If your power suddenly shuts off, the main breaker in your electrical breaker box may have tripped.
 You can restore power simply by moving the switch to “off,” then back to the “on” position.
 Check your fuses, too, if you have them.

 - Keep refrigerators and freezers closed.
 Contents should be safe for at least 24 hours.
 Turn off your appliances.
 When power is restored, turn them back on gradually.